-The oil filter contains many parts, including the filter medium, tapping plate, pleats center, anti-drain back valve, relief valve, steel tub, retainer, and end disc.
-The primary media filters particles that are as small as 25 to 30 microns.
-Then, the secondary media prevents particles as little as 5 to 10 microns from passing through.
-Longer filters are better because there are more contaminants filtered in the process.
+The oil filter contains several key parts including the filter medium, tapping plate, pleats center, anti-drain back valve, relief valve, steel tub, retainer, and end disc.
+The primary filter media captures particles as small as 25 to 30 microns.
+Then, the secondary media prevents particles as little as 5 to 10 microns from passing into the engine.

-Like air filters, fuel filters, and cabin air filters, these babies need to be changed if you want the best performance from your vehicle.
-Similar to an air filter, if your oil filtration device isn’t up to standard, you could damage your vehicle.
+Like air filters, fuel filters, and cabin air filters, oil filters need to be changed regularly if you want the best performance from your vehicle.
+If your oil filtration system is dirty or worn out, you could cause damage to your engine.

 Types of Oil Filters

-There are a bunch of varying types of oil filters, so it’s crucial you pick the best oil filter for your vehicle.
+There are several different types of oil filters; it’s crucial you pick the best oil filter for your vehicle.
 Below, we’ve briefly outlined the types of oil filters on the market as well as how to choose the best one for you.

 Mechanical Oil Filter

-The filtering media in this product uses bulk materials such as pleated fiber paper or cotton waste.
-Then, the contaminants are suspended.
+Mechanical oil filters use materials such as pleated cotton or filter paper to catch and hold dirt and debris. waste.
 As the dirt gets filtered out of the oil, it is trapped on the filter.
 Eventually, as the filter gets dirtier, the oil flow will slow down due to the build-up of substances in the filter.
 Due to this, mechanical filters will need to be replaced often.